Christian Mansell

-Christian Mansell (born 9 February 2005) is an Australian racing driver who is currently competing in the 2023 FIA Formula 3 Championship with Campos Racing.
-He previously competed in the 2022 Euroformula Open Championship for CryptoTower Racing, finishing in third overall in the standings.
+Christian Mansell (born 9 February 2005) is an Australian racing driver, who most recently competed in the 2024 FIA Formula 2 Championship for Trident.
+He previously competed in the FIA Formula 3 Championship from 2022 to 2024, finishing fifth in the latter season for ART Grand Prix.
+He was scheduled to compete for Rodin Motorsport in the succeeding 2025 championship, but withdrew ahead of the season due to personal reasons.

+He finished third in the 2021 GB3 Championship, and the 2022 Euroformula Open.

 Career

 Karting

-Mansell did not achieve much karting success, his highest finish in the CIK-FIA Karting European Championship came in 2019, where he achieved 69th in the OKJ category.
+Mansell's highest karting career finish in the CIK-FIA Karting European Championship came in 2019, where he achieved 69th in the OKJ category.

 Lower formulae

 2019

 In 2019, Mansell made his single-seater debut in the New South Wales Formula Race Car Championship.
-The Bolwarra resident also raced in two rounds of the Australian Formula 4 Championship with AGI Sport and finished all but one race in the top seven.
-However, due to Mansell being a guest driver he was not classified in the standings.
+He also raced in two rounds of the Australian Formula 4 Championship with AGI Sport and finished all but one race in the top seven.
+As Mansell was a guest driver he was not classified in the standings.

 2020

 For 2020 Mansell moved over to the United Kingdom to race full-time in the F4 British Championship, partnering Zak O'Sullivan and Matías Zagazeta at Carlin.
-Whilst the Australian only managed to score one win at the Brands Hatch Circuit, in contrast to O'Sullivan's nine over the course of the season, he did score four more podiums, which included two third places and a second place at the final round.
-This led to Mansell finishing seventh in the championship at the end of the year.
-Furthermore, Mansell would come out victorious in that season's Rookie Cup, winning that title with a 61.5 point gap to Frederick Lubin.
+Whilst the Australian only managed to score one win at the Brands Hatch Circuit, in contrast to O'Sullivan's nine over the course of the season, he did score four more podiums, which included two third places and a second place at the final round, finishing seventh in the championship.
+Mansell won the season's Rookie Cup with a 61.5 point gap to Frederick Lubin.

 GB3 Championship

 Mansell stayed on with Carlin in 2021, progressing to the renamed GB3 Championship.
-The Aussie took his first win of the season in the reversed grid race at the opening round in Brands Hatch, after overtaking six cars over the course of the race.
-His next win came at the Circuit de Spa-Francorchamps, claiming it in the first race.
-Mansell scored a further three podiums to rank third in the standings.
+He took his first win of the season in the reversed grid race at the opening round in Brands Hatch, overtaking six cars over the course of the race.
+His next win came at the Circuit de Spa-Francorchamps.
+Mansell scored a further three podiums to finish third in the standings.

 Euroformula Open

 2021

 In 2021, Mansell made his Euroformula Open Championship debut at the Circuit de Spa-Francorchamps, with Carlin finishing all his races in the top six.
-Mansell returned to Euroformula but with Team Motopark during the penultimate round at Monza, and achieved a third place during the first race.
-He was retained for the Barcelona, where he scored more points to rank 11th overall.
+Mansell returned to Euroformula but with Team Motopark during the penultimate round at Monza, finishing third in the first race.
+He was retained for the Barcelona stage, where he achieved two more points finishes to complete the season 11th overall.